FernandoTejedorL/planets-fact-site/README.md

         React for the frontend, styled with Styled Components to keep designs modular and dynamic, always based on a mobile-first philosophy while ensuring a fully responsive build.
     </li>
     <li>
-        Implemented React Context to manage and share global state across the application
+        First-time implementation of React Router to manage client-side routing and improve the user experience.
     </li>
 </ul>

-From concept to deployment, Game Shop is my first complete e-commerce project, where I learned to manage app-wide data flow and improve user experience through search and filtering features. 🚀✨
+From concept to deployment, Planets Facts was a milestone for me as it taught me how to integrate navigation with React Router and optimize the performance and structure of a multi-page React app. 🚀✨

 ## Technologies 🛠